isomerpages/moe-nanchiauhigh/_our-student-development/Student Management.md

-**3.1        Late-coming Policy**
+**3.1&nbsp; &nbsp; &nbsp; &nbsp;&nbsp;Late-coming Policy**&nbsp; &nbsp;

-3.1.1     The School regards punctuality as a reflection of a student’s respect for school, teachers and learning.
+3.1.1&nbsp; &nbsp; &nbsp;The School regards punctuality as a reflection of a student’s respect for school, teachers and learning.
 Attending lesson is, therefore, a privilege extended to students with the correct attitude and not an entitlement for all.

-3.1.2     All students are expected to be seated at the quadrangle no later than 7.30 am (Mondays to Fridays) for the flag-raising ceremony which commence at 7.35 am.
+3.1.2&nbsp; &nbsp; &nbsp;All students are expected to be seated at the quadrangle no later than 7.30 am (Mondays to Fridays) for the flag-raising ceremony which commence at 7.35 am.
 Students who are not with their class during flag-raising ceremony will be considered late.

-3.1.3     As singing the national anthem and reciting the pledge is a form of respect to the Nation, all late-comers will be required to stand in front of the state flag to sing the national anthem and recite the pledge.
+3.1.3&nbsp; &nbsp; &nbsp;As singing the national anthem and reciting the pledge is a form of respect to the Nation, all late-comers will be required to stand in front of the state flag to sing the national anthem and recite the pledge.
 Non-Singaporeans are to observe solemnity.

-3.1.4     Late-comers are also required to serve afternoon detention on the same day they are late for school.
+3.1.4&nbsp; &nbsp; &nbsp;Late-comers are also required to serve afternoon detention on the same day they are late for school.
 They are required to find time to make up for the lessons or training that they might miss that afternoon.
 In addition, late-coming will also have a direct bearing on the student’s termly conduct grade.

-3.1.5     Persistent late-comers will not be allowed to return to their classrooms for lesson.
+3.1.5&nbsp; &nbsp; &nbsp;Persistent late-comers will not be allowed to return to their classrooms for lesson.
 They will either be kept outside the General Office or outside their classrooms depending on the severity.
 They will also be required to serve afternoon detention on the same day.

-3.1.6     Students are expected to be punctual in attending classes, CCAs and other school activities; persistent late-comers will be referred to the Disciplinary Committee and dealt with accordingly.
+3.1.6&nbsp; &nbsp; &nbsp;Students are expected to be punctual in attending classes, CCAs and other school activities; persistent late-comers will be referred to the Disciplinary Committee and dealt with accordingly.

-3.1.7     Teachers’ permission must be obtained for visits to the toilet or when leaving the classroom.
+3.1.7&nbsp; &nbsp; &nbsp;Teachers’ permission must be obtained for visits to the toilet or when leaving the classroom.
 Leaving the classroom / learning venues during the change-over of periods, without the teachers’ permission, is strictly not allowed and disciplinary consequences will be meted out for such errant behavior.

-**3.2        Absence**
+**3.2&nbsp; &nbsp; &nbsp; &nbsp;&nbsp;Absence**&nbsp;

-3.2.1     Students who are absent from school must produce a medical certificate on the day they return.
+3.2.1&nbsp; &nbsp; &nbsp;Students who are absent from school must produce a medical certificate on the day they return.

-3.2.2     Parents’ letters of excuse will be considered and accepted at the sole discretion of the Principal or Vice-Principal strictly under special circumstances only.
+3.2.2&nbsp; &nbsp; &nbsp;Parents’ letters of excuse will be considered and accepted at the sole discretion of the Principal or Vice-Principal strictly under special circumstances only.

-**3.3        Early Leave**
+**3.3&nbsp; &nbsp; &nbsp; &nbsp;&nbsp;Early Leave**&nbsp;

-3.3.1     Students who need to leave the school premises during school hours need to seek permission from the Form Teacher, fill up the relevant form and subsequently get approval from the Principal, Vice-Principal or a Head of Department.
+3.3.1&nbsp; &nbsp; &nbsp;Students who need to leave the school premises during school hours need to seek permission from the Form Teacher, fill up the relevant form and subsequently get approval from the Principal, Vice-Principal or a Head of Department.